yogeshxd/ChucK/README.md

 ChucK is a discord bot that does all the stuff you can ever imagine of.
 From moderationm to playing music to little games, it covers it all.

-Need to tweek a some things like bot token and your discrd id.
+Need to tweek a some things like bot token and your discord id.

 Current suffix id 'DU ' but you can change it to your will.